AngryR11/Artificial-Intelligence-and-its-influence-on-students-answers-to-graded-assignments/README.md

 # Data and code used in "*Artificial Intelligence-and-its-influence-on-students-answers-to-graded-assignments*" by Gustavo Q. Saraiva

-- The main file is *Regressions.R*, which runs the main regressions of the paper.
+- The main file is *Regressions.R*, which runs the main regressions of the paper "*Artificial Intelligence-and-its-influence-on-students-answers-to-graded-assignments*" by Gustavo Q. Saraiva.

 - The original datasets are:
   - *anonymized_data_1.csv*